Modern Academy For Engineering & Technology: Grading system

 A passing grade is at least Sufficient in all courses.

 Declaration of major

 All students declare their major initially on admission.
-All students must confirm their major before the second year start.
+All students must confirm their major before the second year begins.

 Change of major

 Change of major is allowed only in the following case: Students joining the electrical spec. can change the major from computer Engineering & Inf.
 Tech.
 To Electronic Engineering & Communications Tech. and vice versa before the third year start.

 Change of major is allowed during the first two weeks of the beginning of the second academic year for all specializations except the electrical specialization (computer and communications) where it is postponed to the third year.

 Tutorial sessions

 The administration provides students with an opportunity to attend free tutorial sessions parallel to regular classes in order to improve their academic standard.

 Intensive tutorial programs are offered for free, during the actual study specially in the free days to improve the student’s scientific and educational standard before the mid-term and the final exams.

 Tutorial sessions on lab. experiments are also allowed for students who feel that they are in need to upgrade their practical level.